 - After starting the engine, allow it to idle for 3 minutes to warm up.
-Failure to do so will shorten engine life. - 2.
+Failure to do so will shorten engine life.
+Gradually return the choke knob to its home position as the engine warms up. - 2.
 Check for a steady flow of water from the cooling water pilot hole.